NuGet/docs.microsoft.com-nuget/docs/reference/NuGet-Client-SDK.md

 > [!Note]
 > For documentation on the NuGet server protocol, please refer to the [NuGet Server API](~/api/overview.md).

+You can find the source code for these packages on the [NuGet/NuGet.Client](https://github.com/NuGet/NuGet.Client) GitHub repository.

 ## Getting started

 ### Install the package